mohamadmomeny/Learning-to-augment-strategy/README.md

-Mohammad Momeny, Ali Asghar Neshat, Mohammad Arafat Hussain, Solmaz Kia, Mahmoud Marhamati, Ahmad Jahanbakhshi, Ghassan Hamarneh, Learning-to-Augment Strategy using Noisy and Denoised Data: Improving Generalizability of Deep CNN for the Detection of COVID-19 in X-ray Images, Computers in Biology and Medicine,
+Mohammad Momeny, Ali Asghar Neshat, Mohammad Arafat Hussain, Solmaz Kia, Mahmoud Marhamati, Ahmad Jahanbakhshi, Ghassan Hamarneh, **bold** Learning-to-Augment Strategy using Noisy and Denoised Data: Improving Generalizability of Deep CNN for the Detection of COVID-19 in X-ray Images, Computers in Biology and Medicine,
 Volume 136, 2021, 104704,
 ISSN 0010-4825,